ualberta-vision-robotics/cmput428labs/_projects/warp_tutorial.md

 cv2.imshow("original", img)
 cv2.waitKey(0)
 ```
-When we display our remapped image, we can see that nothing changed.
-This is because X and Y contain the unwarped coordinate grid of our image.
+When we display our remapped image, we can see that it's unchanged.
+This is because X and Y contain the unwarped coordinate grids of our image.

-What remap is doing is for every pixel `img_remapped[i,i]`, we take find its intensity from `img[X[i,i], Y[i,i]]`.
-How interpixel values are treated is defined by the cv2.INTER_LINEAR flag.
+What remap is doing is for every pixel `img_remapped[i,i]`, we find its intensity from `img[X[i,i], Y[i,i]]`.
+How interpixel values are handled is defined by the cv2.INTER_LINEAR flag.

 Let's try warping our image.